Traverse22 in Brno, Czechia

 I will say this, the Chinese really know how to host conferences and yes, I am biased when I say that.

 Before all this I was raised in small town with a single mother, in a trailer, in the Upland South region of the United States.
 About 25% of the people in my hometown live below the Federal poverty level.
 So it's safe to say that I'm a country boy.
-I don't hesitate to tell people this because I believe in keeping it real, and also I don't want others to make the mistake of thinking that I somehow benefit from some kind of privileged American socio-economic status.
+I don't hesitate to tell people this because I believe in keeping it real, and also I don't want others to make the mistake of thinking that I somehow benefit from some kind of privileged, American socio-economic status.
 Growing up we used to dream about places like California, Florida, New York City and Europe.
-These dreams and vast curiosity about the rest of the world are key reasons I had such wanderlust growing up, aside from my late mother, who was also a traveler and who used to always talk about visiting numerous places around the world.
+These dreams and vast curiosity about the rest of the world are key reasons I had such wanderlust growing up, and my late mother, who was also a traveler and who used to always talk about visiting numerous places around the world.
+She used to have travel magazines all over our home and watch the Travel Channel and National Geographic often.
+So it's safe to say that my mother's love for travel is the greatest gift she ever gave me; aside from her tough lough and priceless wisdom.

 I believe these concepts because of where I grew up and how I grew up, as it's all simply a part of my culture that was ingrained in me.
-Since I've lived and worked in China for 7+ years, I am also partial to China and Chinese culture, and especially Chinese traditions.
-In China, there is no "cancel culture" or "revisionist history" where people try to rewrite well-established historical facts in an effort to make the past more politically correct.
+Since I've lived and worked in China for 8+ years, I am also partial to China and Chinese culture, and especially Chinese traditions.
+In China, there is no "cancel culture" or "revisionist history" where people try to rewrite proven and well-established historical facts in an effort to make the past more politically correct, and to benefit certain people at the expense of others.
 And the most notable Chinese scholar, Confucius, wrote about how people should worship their ancestors.
 Given these conservative elements of today's Chinese culture, along with the fact that there is almost no domestic crime here, makes China an attractive place for people like me who want to escape the liberal American madness.
 With all that said, I do believe that the United States of America is the greatest country in the world.
-For what it's worth, I'd like to also add that I've always been on the Left when it comes to abortion.
+For what it's worth, I'd like to also add that I've never had a problem with abortion, as I do feel that it is a woman's right.
+And I probably feel this way because I grew up in a family of mostly women, and I was close to my mother.

-I like to talk about race, race-relations, politics, culture, art, demographics, history, heritage, social issues, geopolitics, crime, controversies and how all of this pertains to people and overall societal well-being.
-Though it may be taboo for a white person to discuss some of these topics, I feel that it's relevant and necessary when it comes to understanding how these topics affect travelers' experiences around the world.
+I like to talk about race, race-relations, ethnicity, gender, politics, culture, art, demographics, history, heritage, social issues, geopolitics, crime, controversies and the "majority-minority myth" and how all of this pertains to people and overall societal well-being.
+Though it may be taboo for a White person to discuss some of these topics, I feel that it's relevant and necessary when it comes to understanding how these topics affect travelers' experiences around the world.
 And I feel that by understanding these kinds of topics, one can better predict what will happen in a given place, at a given time, which can help to keep people safe.
 Understanding the history and the people in a given place, will help one to understand how they themselves will be perceived and therefore, will help one to appreciate their experiences in these places much more.
+It can also help people to maximize their travels and seek out the attractions and activities that matter most to them.

 You can check out my ongoing Heritage video project here.